Allegheny-Computer-Science-280-F2017/cs280-F2017-lab1-starter/README.md

 [GitHub Classroom](https://classroom.github.com/).

-To do well on this assignment, you should also read Chapter 1 of the SETP course textbook, paying particularly close attention to Sections 1.3 through 1.5.
+To do well on this assignment, you should also read Chapter 1 of the SETP course textbook, paying particularly close attention to Sections 1.3 through 1.5 and the discussion of software quality and system boundaries.
 Please see the course instructor if you have questions about any of these reading assignments.

 ## Requirements